-The Legal Services Committee governs the arrangements for ICAEW’s probate regulation.
-It is responsible for undertaking ICAEW’s responsibilities as an Approved Regulator and Licensing Authority under the Act for the reserved legal activity of probate.
+The Legal Services Committee governs the arrangements for ICAEW’s regulation of the reserved legal services of probate and oaths administration.
+It is responsible for undertaking ICAEW’s responsibilities as an Approved Regulator and Licensing Authority under the Act for both of these reserved legal activities.

 The committee carries out its responsibilities within the framework outlined by the regulatory objectives in the Act, its terms of reference and the Legal Services Regulations.

-The committee is comprised of ten members, five of whom must be lay members and five technical members, the chair being a lay member with a casting vote.
-Half the members of the committee will be practitioners with expertise in the regulated areas.
-Lay members must never have qualified or practised as a professional accountant and must not be lawyers or persons with legal training.
-The Chair of the committee is a lay member and has a casting vote.
+The committee is comprised of ten members, five of whom must be lay (for legal services) members and five technical members, the chair being a lay (for legal services) member with a casting vote.
+Up to half the members of the committee will be practitioners with expertise in the regulated areas.
+Lay members must not be lawyers or persons with legal training.
+The Chair of the committee is a lay (for legal services) member and has a casting vote.
 The requirements of the constitution of the committee are contained in its Terms of Reference.
-Members are appointed for a term of three years which may be renewed once, with a further option for extension for one additional term.
+Members are appointed for a term of three years which may be renewed once.

-The committee may not include any person who is a member of the Investigation, Disciplinary or Appeal Committees.
-Members of Council do not serve on the committee.
+The committee may not include any person who is a member of the Conduct, Disciplinary or Appeal Committees.
+Members of Council, ICAEW Board and the IRB do not serve on the committee.

 Function of the committee